Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 Output 2 uses one-time program for Alice's change address and the amount is encrypted with the keys derived for the Alice's account.

-When transaction is built, it must be finalized, signed and submitted.
+When transaction is built, it must be signed and submitted.
-Flag `finalize` is true by default, so it can be omitted.

-    tx = client.transactions.sign(tx, finalize: true)
+    tx = client.transactions.sign(tx)
     client.transactions.submit(tx)

 Core verifies the fully-signed transaction and publishes it if it's valid.